 Driving home in the rain post school drop off, I pulled up beside a car at a stop sign.
 I glanced over to see a man clinging to the steering wheel, crying.
 It startled me.
 What horrible event occurred in his life to cause him such grief?
 I’ve been thinking about him all day.
 I can’t stop.

-I continued to shop, scanning the aisles for the packet of Ranch Dip I needed for a recipe.
+Scanning the aisles for the packet of Ranch Dip I needed for a recipe.
 I looked in the salad dressing aisle.
 No powdered ranch mix.
-The sleepy kid was two sips away from an empty juice box so to speed things up, I asked a girl in a blue smock for help.
+The sleepy kid was two sips away from an empty juice box so to speed things up, I asked a clerk in a blue smock for help.
 “Ranch dip?
 Nope.
 I have no idea where that is.
 I’m from bakery.”
-Thanks.
-So very helpful.

 I lined up at the cashier, bypassing the self-checkout.
 We always choose the self-check.
-My daughter LOVES using the scanner and naming the various things we’re buying.
-But it just wasn’t in me today.
+My daughter is all about the scanner and naming the various things we’re buying.
+It just wasn’t in me today though.
 When she thought I was looking she added a pack of gum, a box of razors, and a BBQ lighter to the cart.
-I’m wise to her tricks however and spotted these additions immediately and put them back on the shelf (I could ream off a dozen past items I did NOT catch in time).

-He burst out laughing and so did the formerly terse store manager.
-Suddenly, my day was a little less blah.
+He burst out laughing and so did the somewhat shaken store manager.

 And suddenly, my bad day wasn’t quite so bad anymore.